codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 Team users that were active in the current billing period are charged $10/month.
 To see how users are counted please see [here](https://docs.codemagic.io/teams/users/)

-Each extra build concurrency allows to run an additional build in paralel.
-For example, two extra build concurrencies allow to run three builds in paralel.
+Each extra build concurrency allows running an additional build in parallel.
+For example, two extra build concurrencies allow running three builds in parallel.
 Consider Business plan or Enterprise plan if more than three concurrent builds are required.

 | **Item**  | **Price**                                                                                                                                                       |
 | ------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |